MrMelon54/auwiki/content/hazel/types.md

 # Messages

 Messages are used in Hazel to introduce a level of nesting in packets.
 They have a length and a tag, which makes them useful for encoding for example, RPC numbers, system numbers and much more.
-They are also used in Hazel's Root Message, which is at the start of each packet.

 They start with an unsigned 16-bit integer that encodes the length of the data, then a byte that gives the tag of the message.
 The actual message then follows.
 Note that bytes used for the tag (and the length) are not included in the length of the message.